CGUTA/hugeheat/README.md

 nextflow run loipf/hugeheat \
 	--input_file my_big_matrix_with_header.tsv \
 	--outdir . \
-	--size 2,1 \ # bin the rows in sets of two leave cols alone --pixel 1,5 \ # plot every cell into a rectangle 5 pixels wide and one pixel of height --threshold 1 \ # values are scaled to 0-255 but no truncation ocurrs (truncated to max value) --grid gap_file.csv \ # with positions where the grid will be drawn --column_gap_size 2 \ # row gaps are drawn with the default gap size column gaps with 2 pixel
+	--size 2,1 \ # bin rows in sets of two, while leave cols like they are --pixel 1,5 \ # plot every cell into a rectangle of 1 pixel of height and 5 pixels wide --threshold 1 \ # values are scaled to 0-255 but no truncation ocurrs (truncated to max value) --grid gap_file.csv \ # with positions where the grid will be drawn --column_gap_size 2 \ # row gaps are drawn with the default gap size column gaps with 2 pixel